openrport/openrport/docs/no14-scripts.md

 to customize script execution you can provide additional JSON fields in the request body:

-- `isPowershell:true` to execute script with powershell under Windows
+- `interpreter:powershell` to execute script with powershell under Windows
-- `isSudo:true` to execute script as sudo under Linux or macOS
+- `is_sudo:true` to execute script as sudo under Linux or macOS
 - `cwd:/tmp/script` to change the default folder for the script execution
 - `timeout:10s` to set the timeout for the corresponding script execution